 Inventory Management, Supply, and Logistics

-Inventory management is the process of ordering, storing, using, and selling a company's inventory.
+Inventory management is the process of ordering, storing, using, and selling inventory.
 This includes the management of raw materials, components, and finished products, as well as the warehousing and processing of such items.

 Key Components of Inventory Management: